 Researchers from outside the University of Oxford may visit the reading rooms for reference only, if we have resources which are unavailable elsewhere.

-The Library Team aim to create an inclusive environment for all our members, especially those with disabilities.
-If you have a disability and require extra support from us, please speak to a member of the Library Team, email our Librarian-in-Charge, or call us on +44 (0) 1865 246782, and we will be happy to discuss what we can offer.
+The Library Team aim to create an inclusive environment for all our members, especially those particular accessibility needs.
+If you require extra support from us, please speak to a member of the Library Team, email our Librarian-in-Charge, or call us on +44 (0) 1865 951073, and we will be happy to discuss what we can offer.

 We currently offer a variety of services and equipment: